Leumi Capital Market Review

 Our main investment recommendations:

-- Monetary policy in the world’s major economies will remain highly accommodative for the foreseeable future, and the pace of US interest-rate hikes is likely to be slow.
-As a general rule, low interest rates contribute to rising debt levels amongst households and corporations, implying a general if gradual rise in overall financial risks.
+- The global economy is expected to grow this year, albeit at a tepid pace.
+Monetary policy in the world’s major economies will remain accommodative, but less so than in recent years.
+America’s Federal Reserve is likely to raise its policy rate at a slow pace.
+Low interest rates, as a general rule, contribute to rising debt levels amongst households and corporations, implying a general if gradual rise in overall financial risks.

 - It’s critical that investors find the right balance between risk assets (shares, commodities, and corporate bonds) and highly liquid assets and government bonds.
 The aim is to create a safety cushion, thereby maintaining portfolio risks at reasonable levels.